KingSlendy/I-Wanna-Start-A-Party/README.md

 This project makes use of the [GMLive](https://yellowafterlife.itch.io/gamemaker-live) extension.
 But you don't need to have it in order to run the project.
 Just make sure to Ctrl+Shift+F to remove ALL instances of the word "LIVE" and you're good to go!

+In order to prevent the auto-updater from taking effect, reorder the rVersion room to not be at the beginning